The Parents' Guide:

 Page Layout: Most Biology site pages have a logo at the top that identifies the course, meeting times, and the page topic.
 Links on the left allow students to navigate to different parts of the course site.
 Links at the bottom of the page helpt the student navigate to the Scholars Online site and Moodle/Chat login pages.

-Please do not equate exam percentages with the standard 70% = C, 80% = B, 90% = A performance ratings used by many high schools.
-I use a different scale to help you predict your student's likely performance on the SATs and APs as well as his or her "high school level" performance.
+Please do not equate exam percentages with the standard 70% = C, 80% = B, 90% = A performance ratings used by many high schools; in particular, exams are only one part of the student work I use to assess overall performance.
+Exam performance is, however, something of an indicator for likely standard exam performance.
 The scale below is a rough guide of performance mapped to traditional grades for a sophomore level student; juniors and seniors would need to secure higher levels of performance for the same grade.

 AP expectations: AP Course expectations changed in 2006, as the College Board began certifying each syllabus before allowing teachers to describe classes as an "AP" course.
 This course has been certified as compliant (see College Board Certification Letter) with the 2013 Biology AP Course requirements.
 Please consult the formal course syllabus for a summary of how this course meets or exceeds requirements, and note that students must complete specific labs to achieve AP credit.

 Assignments: To get to the assignment for a given day,